top of page

 I have strong political opinions.
 Will my politics make me seem like "the enemy"?

 While our denomination, the United Church of Christ, has a reputation for supporting progressive social causes, our local membership is politically diverse.
 You won't be ostracized or disliked for your political preferences, and you won't be presumed to support any specific political policy or ideology just because you're at the UCH.
 Politics are not typically subjects during our fellowship hours, but those who wish to might discuss them politely and with mutual respect.
-Just don't expect a church full of people who agree with you, whatever your political affiliations may be.

 How can I learn more about The United Church of Huntsville?

 In addition to the information on our website, we periodically hold Inquirers Sessions each year.
 There are three one-hour sessions that explain the history of the denomination and the local church.
 In addition, they explain how the church is organized and operates.
 Attending the sessions is not a requirement to join the church.
 If you have any other specific questions please ask the Pastor or any church member.
+You can also view past services online on Facebook, our YouTube Channel, the media section of this website, or on our "United Church of Huntsville" app that can be found in the Google Play store or the Apple store.